 Serendipity.
 That’s what you call it when you’re shooting an old, green vintage car and another old green vintage car drives by on cue.
 Bonus: When one of the passengers decides to open the door and scream, HOLA!

 An extremely nice couple that let me spend 15 minutes photographing their car.

 An hour into our Bejucal visit, the rain started to lift.
 Not all the way mind you, but enough that you could walk around without feeling you were taking a shower.
 This guy planted himself in the park at the center of the square with a glass of red wine and waved me over to take his photograph.
 I wholeheartedly obliged.

 I was photographing the blue house across the street, patiently waiting for a person or car to come by that would add to the shot.
-I was so focused on God knows what that when this purple gem rolled by it wasn’t until later when I looked at the camera’s LCD that I realized fellow group member, photographer Donna Aceto, had been waving at me the whole time.
-She’d hired the car, a Bejucal taxi, to take pictures of the town from its interior.
+I was so focused on God knows what that when this purple gem rolled by.
+It wasn’t until later when I looked at the camera’s LCD and realized fellow photographer, Donna Aceto, had been waving at me the whole time.
+She’d hired a Bejucal taxi to take pictures of the town from its interior.
 If you’d like to see her fabulous favorite, click here.

 *The images above were taken while an invited guest of the Santa Fe Photographic Workshops.
 The writing and sentiment are my own.